pmbstyle/Alice/README.md

 Say 'Hi' to Alice 👋

-Alice App is a Vue.js/Electron.js application (OpenAI/Groq/Pinecone wrapper) that provides an interactive AI assistant with voice recognition, text-to-speech, and image recognition capabilities.
-It utilizes OpenAI's GPT-4.1-mini language model and various APIs for natural language processing, speech recognition, function calling, and computer vision tasks.
+Alice is a Vue.js/Vite/Electron.js application (OpenAI/Groq/Pinecone wrapper) that provides an interactive AI assistant with voice recognition, text-to-speech, and image recognition capabilities.
+It utilizes OpenAI's GPT-4.1-mini language model and various APIs for natural language processing, speech recognition, function calling, and vision tasks.
 This project was created and maintained for personal use and shared with the community.

 <p align="center">